asyncapi/website/pages/docs/concepts/channel.md

 ---

 # What is a channel?
-A `channel` is a mechanism created by the server for the organization and transmission of messages.
+Az `channel` is a mechanism created by the server for the organization and transmission of messages.
 Users can define channels as a _topic, queue, routing key, path,_  or _subject_ depending on the protocol used.

 # Why do we need channels?
 Channels play a crucial role in communication between `producers` and `consumers`.
 A producer can send a message through the channel, and the consumer receives messages from a particular channel.
 A channel's sole purpose is to ensure the right messages route to the right consumers.